 - 45 million Bakery made semlor are sold in Sweden each year.
 This does not include homemade ones or supermarket ones.
 This is just bakeries.
 On Fat Tuesday alone, bakeries sell over 6 million.
 Note: 9 million people live in Sweden.

-- Semlor a la mode – Despite their tradition and history, semlor, too get caught up in trends.
-Last year was the year of the ‘semmelwrap’ – an attempt to modernize and make the classic semla less messy.
-It also makes it easier to eat on the go so you can eat even more semlor.
-This year it’s all about the ginger biscuit semla.
-No, we haven’t tried it – please report if you do.
+- Semlor a la mode – Despite their tradition and history, semlor too get caught up in trends.
+Previous versions include both ‘semmelwrap’ – an attempt to modernize and make the classic semla less messy – and last year’s picture perfect princess semla.

 - Regional variations – In Norway, the buns are called fastelavnsboller and the buns are filled with thick whipped cream and raspberry jam – and dusted with plenty of icing sugar.
 In Finland, they are called laskiaispulla and are filled with jam – often bilberry.
 In Denmark, the dough is slightly different and they are filled with custard (also called fastelavnsboller).